vyahello/snakegame-cli/README.md

 # Terminal snake game
-A simple snake game right from your terminal using python built-in curses package.
+A simple snake game right in your terminal using python built-in `curses` package.

 ## Contributing